RegisCasey/Baird-Decoder/README.md

 (Visual Studio Code, [Thonny](https://www.Thonny.org/), etc.) installed (both not included).

 You will also need a mechanical television signal, which has been provided in this repository to serve as an example.
+A text file dump of a signal is also provided.
-You can also make your own with the Baird Encoder program.
+You can also make your own signals with the Baird Encoder program.

 # HOW TO USE
-Open the `BairdDecoder-v0.2-RegisC.py` script in a code editor, and modify the values listed in **MAIN CONFIGURATIONS**.
+Open the `BairdDecoder-v0.2-RegisC.py` script in a code editor, and modify the values listed in **MAIN CONFIGURATIONS**, more specifically -
+`frame`, `outName`, and `DumpTxt`.
 Once you are done, run the script, and once the script is done, it will save the image and display the image the program had created from the audio samples.